Global rigidity of two-dimensional bubbles: Two-dimensional stationary hollow vortices with surface tension

-Here $U$ denotes the fluid velocity, $P$ the hydrodynamic pressure, and $\rho$ the mass density of each phase.
+Here $U$ denotes the fluid velocity, $P$ the hydrodynamic pressure, and $\rho$ the mass density of the fluid phase.
 The first two relations express momentum conservation away from the interface $\S(t)$ and incompressibility.
 The \emph{Young--Laplace law} with $\sigma>0$ (surface tension) and $H$ the curvature ties the pressure jump to the interface geometry.
-Because the free interface is a moving surface carried by the fluid, its normal speed $V_n$ must equal the fluid's normal velocity $U\cdot n$ at the interface.
+Because the free interface is a moving surface carried by the fluid, its normal speed $V_n$ (i.e. $\partial_t S \cdot n = V_n$) must equal the fluid's normal velocity $U\cdot n$ at the interface.
 Motivated by bubble dynamics, we assume that the vacuum phase is bounded and connected, occupying an inner domain $\Bin(t)$.
-The surrounding fluid is $\Bout(t) = \R^2\setminus \overline{\Bin(t)}$, so that $\mathcal{S}(t)=\partial \Bin(t)=\partial \Bout(t)$.
+The surrounding fluid is $\Bout(t) = \R^2\setminus \overline{\Bin(t)}$, so that $\S(t)=\partial \Bin(t)=\partial \Bout(t)$.
 As the inner phase is negligible, we call these objects bubbles with an air bubble (column) submerged in water in mind.
-For simplicity, we set the density of the fluid phase equal to one.
+For simplicity, we set the density of the fluid phase equal to one $\rho = 1$.

-We choose the mean curvature $H$ to be positive for convex $\Bin$, and normalise it so that $H=1$ when $\Bin$ is the unit ball.
+We choose the mean curvature $H$ to be positive for convex $\Bin$, and normalise it so that $H=1$ when $\Bin$ is the unit disk.
 The unit normal vector $n$ points from the inner phase into the outer one.

 This free boundary problem for the Euler equations has been studied by physicists and mathematicians alike.
 We mention the influential numerical investigation \cite{MR1455083} and that the evolution is locally well-posed \cite{Iguchi1997-vu,Ambrose2003-wy}.
 We emphasise the construction of two-dimensional bubbles in \cite{Wegmann1999-xu,Wegmann2000-ql}.
-They employ a global bifurcation analysis perturbing the circle and employing conformal mapping techniques for a discrete sequence of Weber numbers.
+They employ a global bifurcation analysis perturbing the circle and obtain non-circular solutions via conformal mapping techniques for a discrete sequence of Weber numbers.
 We will explain this below.

 Other recent works \cite{lascala2025twodimensionalcapillaryliquiddrop} construct rotating travelling waves bifurcating from the circular solution and prove almost global well-posedness \cite{murgante2025longtimedynamicskelvinhelmholtzequations}.
 We would like to highlight the following related three-dimensional results.
 Bubble rings, vortex configurations of toroidal shape, were constructed in \cite{Meyer2024-mw}.
 Furthermore, in \cite{mns_bubbles_25} close-to-spherical solutions with a vortex core were constructed and investigated.
 The model is intrinsically related to water waves with capillarity.
 We refer to the introductions of \cite{mns_bubbles_25,Meyer2024-mw} for a more exhaustive overview of the literature.